Criteria for Selecting Tribal Textiles

 Unfortunately, with all of these, there has been a severe deterioration of standards over the past 100 years, and so for excellent examples, we normally are forced to look for older pieces.

 Most 19th century nomadic and village weavers spent laborious hours combing their wools to produce the finest, most lustrous hand-spun yarns.
-More recent weavers found it much easier to card their fibers or even have their wools commercially carded.
-Such wools, even though hand-spun, were more dull, lusterless and decidedly inferior for kilims and bags.
+More recent weavers found it much easier to card their fibers or even have their wools commercially machine carded.
+Such wools, even when hand-spun, were more dull, lusterless and decidedly inferior for kilims and bags.
 Along with this change in processing came alterations in the fine weave balances so carefully developed by each community over the years as warp and weft elements were fine-tuned to interact effectively.
 Unfortunately, photos don't capture the subtle differences in refinement between older weavings and most 20th century products, but once seen side by side, nearly everyone can appreciate the quality differences.
 Natural and synthetic-dye color comparisons intensify the differences.
 The contrast can be as dramatic as a couturier gown alongside a Wal-Mart special.